Acenl12/Awesome-ccsp/README.md

 # Awesome Project

-A collection of awesome resources for [Project Name].
+A collection of awesome resources for [CCSP].

 ## Table of Contents